Marian Bernaciak: In the anti-communist resistance

 His partisans operated as a single group until July 1945.
 However, afterward, due to the increased presence of regular Polish army and UB security units in the region, Bernaciak was forced to change his tactics.
 He divided his grouping into small platoons and squads which could stay hidden in various villages while being supported by the WiN network.
 At the same time, communications were maintained between them so that the overall group could quickly mobilize and carry out bigger operations.
 The approach changed once again in 1946 when the larger group was reformed and then divided into two sub-regiments.
 The first one operated under the leadership of Wacław Kuchnio, "Spokojny" (Peaceful), in the north of the Puławy region, while the second, operating in the south was under the command of Zygmunt Wilczyńsk, "Żuk" (Beetle).

 The source of Bernaciak's successes at this time lay in his leadership ability and the willingness to change his tactics in response to a changing situation.
 Thanks to his efforts, his patrols and diversion squads, in addition to military actions, also carried out intelligence work, gathered information on the political and social situation in the world and in the region, and published informational pamphlets, communiques, and political manifestos.
 The best known of these were Orlik's appeal to the public on the occasion of the 1946 referendum and the pamphlet "The Pulawski Katyn" (a reference to the Katyn massacre).

 Death

-In June 1946 he committed suicide.
+In June 1946, Bernaciak killed himself after being corned by the police.